 Many people do not understand that the Internet is a 40 year-old technology, and it’s not a monolithic entity, explains Kochan.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+[Kochan, J., phone interview , August 16, 2016]

 Instead, it is a collection of 40,000 private networks operated independently, all on a specific set of agreements; “There's no one from the top-down to say, hey, the Internet is 40 years old, we’ve got to upgrade.
 It doesn't work that way.”
-Kochan, J., phone interview with Policy Design Lab, August 16, 2016] Because of its decentralized nature, deliberate investment must be incentivized.
+Kochan, J., phone interview , August 16, 2016] Because of its decentralized nature, deliberate investment must be incentivized.

 “When it comes down to it, if you talk to people outside of the technology arena and you challenge them, ‘What would you do with the better, faster broadband?’
 They often can’t answer […] because people don’t know what these networks are capable of, and therefore don’t know how to answer that question,” says Joe Kochan.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016] Most lay people are unfamiliar with concepts of latency and network jitter or with newer technologies like software-defined networks.
+[Kochan, J., phone interview , August 16, 2016] Most lay people are unfamiliar with concepts of latency and network jitter or with newer technologies like software-defined networks.
 US Ignite builds demonstration projects to address this knowledge gap.
-“We show people what is possible, and then we explain, ‘If you want this, you’ve got to invest in a network that can handle the following characteristics.’”[Kochan, J., phone interview with Policy Design Lab, August 16, 2016] The result helps to catalyze the adoption of new technologies – which in turn lowers their cost, and encourages further adoption.
+“We show people what is possible, and then we explain, ‘If you want this, you’ve got to invest in a network that can handle the following characteristics.’”[Kochan, J., phone interview , August 16, 2016] The result helps to catalyze the adoption of new technologies – which in turn lowers their cost, and encourages further adoption.

 The organization is continuing to engage the academic research community, while also working with municipalities and corporations to encourage and foster deployment of ecosystems of next-generation networking.
 In June of 2016, US Ignite announced the creation of a national network of Smart Gigabit Communities.
 Each of the 15 communities involved made a significant commitment toward leveraging next-generation smart city and Internet technologies to keep pace with the world’s rapidly changing technology and economy [Kochan, J., “US Ignite Announces 15 Smart Gigabit Communities”, US Ignite, June 2016]. ] [“Administration Announces New “Smart Cities” Initiative to Help Communities Tackle Local Challenges and Improve City Services”, The White House, September 2015].
 Kochan ultimately challenges cities to think broadly for the long-term: ‘OK, Chattanooga, you built a fiber network directly to your end users.
 Aside from the fact that your internet access is now cheaper, faster, and ubiquitous, […] you also have the following 100 benefits that you didn’t know about with this new technology.
 What are you going to use them for?
 What are you going to do with it?
 What do you think you can do?’”
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+[Kochan, J., phone interview , August 16, 2016]

 Impact: With 35 sponsor and partners, in its first years US Ignite has developed and deployed a multitude of applications with diverse social impact.
 The National Science Foundation (NSF) reports that projects as a whole have “demonstrated the potential societal impact of broad use of ultra-fast, software-defined networks.
 For example, one NSF Early-concept Grants for Exploratory Research (EAGER) project has resulted in operational improvements in emergency response communications.
 Another project has generated a commercial product addressing health and wellbeing” [“US Ignite - Program Solicitation”, National Science Foundation, January 2015].
 As of November 2016, there are 139 applications for this NSF US Ignite project: Eight have been commercialized, 39 have a completed idea, and 65 are currently in development.
-[Kochan, J., personal communication with Policy Design Lab, December 21, 2016]
+[Kochan, J., personal communication , December 21, 2016]